-What you must pay when you get these services Services that are covered for you Abdominal aortic aneurysm screening There is no coinsurance, A one-time screening ultrasound for people at risk.
-The plan copayment, or deductible only covers this screening if you have certain risk factors and if for members eligible for you get a referral for it from your physician, physician assistant, this preventive screening. nurse practitioner, or clinical nurse specialist.
-Acupuncture for chronic low back pain Covered services include: \$45 copay for each Medicare-covered visit.
-Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: Prior Authorization is required.
-For the purpose of this benefit, chronic low back pain is defined as: Lasting 12 weeks or longer;
+Services that are covered for you What you must pay when you get these services Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
+The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
+There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.

-Acupuncture for chronic low back pain (continued)
+Acupuncture for chronic low back pain